Plea-Justice/plea-justice.github.io/index.md

 ## Contribution
 Interested in contributing to the development of this project or collaborating on related research?
 You can [contact the Principal Investigator here][contact-PI] if you have any questions, comments, concerns or inquiries regarding the project or the related research.

-Before contributing to the software, take a look at [how the project is made][Software-Architecture-Layout] or the [source code][github-page] and see if there is an area in need of improvements.
+Before contributing to the software, take a look at [how the project is made][/simulation/docs/software-architecture-layout] or the [source code][github-page] and see if there is an area in need of improvements.

 ### License
 This project is licensed using [GNU GPLv3][licensing].